-Analysing in detail the different informative codes in audiovisual messages: word, text, icon elements, sound and music.
-Describing their role in the global understanding of the message so as to cater for individual and social needs.
+Analysing in detail the different informative codes in audiovisual messages: word, text, Describing all the elements present in icon elements, sound and music.
+Describing narrative, persuasive and informative their role in the global understanding of the messages in the media attending their message so as to cater for individual and communicative goal. social needs.